-What is two-factor authentication and how can it help your business stay secure?
+What is multi-factor authentication (MFA) and how can it help your business stay secure?
 You may not realize it, but you probably use or have used two-factor authentication in the recent past.
 So, what is it exactly?
-Two-factor is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
-Google, Twitter, and Apple are typical examples of parties that allow two-factor.
+Multi-factor is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
+Google, Twitter, and Apple are typical examples of parties that allow multi-factor.

 Examples of authentication methods are finger prints, key cards, facial and even voice recognition.
 Other methods are sometimes used, but these are the most common.
 Authentication does not protect against malware, Ransomware, or social engineering.
 This type of attack can be actively prevented with the proper antivirus and employee training.

 Authentication does, however, help to avoid unwanted access to computers, phones, and in some cases the physical place of business.
 This can become particularly useful in situations where employees take company laptops and smart phones off company property.
 This is a concern if there is sensitive information contained on these devices.
 Even if a workstation itself is not secured by the two-factor method, the information stored within it can take advantage of MFA.